-- (1) If an organic vapor analysis instrument with a Flame Ionization Detector (FID) or a Photo Ionization Detector (PID) is used, it must be in the survey mode.
+- (1) If an organic vapor analysis instrument with a Flame Ionization Detector (FID) or a PID is used, it must be in the survey mode.
 PIDs should not be used in situations where humidity will interfere with the instrument's sensitivity (i.e., during rainy periods, measuring moist or wet soil).
 Readings must be obtained from the headspace of samples in half-filled, 8-ounce or 16-ounce jars.
 Each soil sample should be obtained from the vadose zone (the area above the water table), brought (if necessary) to a temperature of between 20°C (68°F) and 32°C (90°F), and the reading obtained five to thirty minutes thereafter.
 If an FID is used, each soil sample must be split into two jars, and one of the readings must be obtained with the use of an activated charcoal filter unless the unfiltered reading is 10 parts per million (ppm) or less.
 The total corrected hydrocarbon measurement must be determined by subtracting the filtered reading from the unfiltered reading.
 Analytical instruments must be calibrated in accordance with the manufacturer's instructions. - (2) If soil that yields positive field screening results (hydrocarbon measurements greater than 10 ppm) is identified and remains on-site, a grab sample from the location in each source area that yields the highest hydrocarbon measurement must be analyzed for VOAs, PAHs and TRPHs.
 If the evidence suggests that products from both the Gasoline Analytical Group and Kerosene Analytical Group were released at different locations within a source area, then the sample from each distinct product area with the highest hydrocarbon measurement is to be collected for laboratory analyses. - (3) If contaminated soil is identified and excavated, a minimum of four or five samples (at least one from the bottom of the excavation if the water table was not reached and at least four from the walls of the excavation) are to be obtained for field screening.
 The sample that yields the highest hydrocarbon measurement is to be analyzed for VOAs, PAHs and TRPHs.
 If no positive screening results are obtained, the sample is to be collected from the location believed to be most likely to have contamination.
-This sampling is in addition to the sampling required in B.1.a., above.

-Removal of soil greater than 20 feet of depth and/or in a 20 foot radius laterally from the edge of excavation is allowable provided that an Interim Source Removal Report is submitted in accordance with the requirements of Rule 62-780.500, F.A.C., and is signed and sealed by a PE or PG.
+This sampling is in addition to the sampling required in B.1.a., above. - Removal of soil greater than 20 feet of depth and/or in a 20-foot radius laterally from the edge of excavation is allowable provided that an Interim Source Removal Report is submitted in accordance with the requirements of Rule 62-780.525, F.A.C., and is signed and sealed by a PE or PG. - (4) DEP Standard Operating Procedures pursuant to Rule 62-160.800, F.A.C., provide guidance for soil sampling.

 Groundwater samples obtained during closure of a tank must be analyzed for all parameters specified in Table C of Chapter 62-780, F.A.C.
+DEP Standard Operating Procedures pursuant to Rule 62-160.800, F.A.C., provide guidance for groundwater sampling.